collective-soundworks/soundworks/README.md

 ##### ClientCheckin

-The `ClientCheckin` takes care of the checkin on the client side.
+The `ClientCheckin` module takes care of the check in on the client side.
+The `ClientCheckin` module triggers its `'done'` event when the user is checked in.

 ###### Methods